 – Recognize maintenance and repair needs

 Best of all, our training kit is ideal for companies with ongoing training needs.
-Instead of training workers one at a time, you can train and certify the whole team at your place of business.
+You can train workers one at a time.
+Or you can train and certify the whole team at your place of business.
 Simply create an account on our website and receive your boom lift certifications in only one hour!

 Prevent manlift accidents, scissor lift accidents and more with ALC.
 Sign up today and make your workplace safer today!